Tayphong043/teamcity-documentation/topics/external-kubernetes-agents.md

     * **Parameters** — enter the list of [parameters](configuring-build-parameters.md) (in the `name=value` format) that should be present on K8s containers.
 These parameters will be matched to [explicit agent requirements](agent-requirements.md) of queued builds.
 As a result, you can specify which builds can be run in your K8s cluster.

         For example, add the `k8s=yes` value to this field in order to offload builds with the `equals("k8s", "yes")` agent requirement.

+        > Parameters written to pods are not accessible to builds running on them.
+That is, you cannot access these parameters within build processes (for example, by echoing their values) or view them on the [Build Results](build-results-page.md#Parameters+Tab) page or via the `/app/rest/builds/id:<Int32>?fields=properties(property)` REST API requests.
+        >
+        > These parameters are used solely to match executors with configuration requirements.
+        >
+        {style="note"}

 5. In your build configuration settings, specify [agent requirements](agent-requirements.md) and [step containers](container-wrapper.md) if needed.
 6. Trigger a new build.